dynatrace-oss/barista/components/table/README.md

 #### Variants

-Currently there are two predefined versions of the `dtSimpleColumn` exposed:
+Currently there are three predefined versions of the `dtSimpleColumn` exposed:
-`dt-simple-number-column` and `dt-simple-text-column`.
+`dt-simple-number-column`, `dt-simple-text-column` and `dt-favorite-column`.
 There are only small differences between the number and text column:

 ##### dt-simple-text-column